mohyaz11/OptimumSetupBook/manuscript/Environments.md

 # Environments

 Environments are the backbone of your deployment pipeline.
 It is what you move your code through.
-Before you configure anything else, you need to configure your environments first.
+Before you configure anything else, you need to configure your environments.

 The most common setup is four environments.
 Those are Dev, Test or QA, Staging or Pre-Production, and Production.
 We've seen these at previous jobs and customers that we talk to.
 It makes sense for this to be a common setup.
 Dev is for developers to experiment on.
 It is very much in flux, and you expect it to go up and down quite often.
 Quality assurance test functionality in the Test.
 You use Staging as a final "sanity check" before deploying to Production.
 Production is ... well, production.
 It is what your users connect to.
 We didn't design Octopus Deploy to force people to use a set of predefined environments.
 Some companies only have three environments.
 Others have many more.
 Not everyone uses the same naming for their environments.
 One person's Test is another person's QA.
 It is important to us that our customers can define and name their environments.